-Whether you go to a hospital or in one of the many walk-in clinics, the medical staff are well-trained, professional, friendly, and will attend you in your language.
+Whether you go to a hospital or in one of the many walk-in clinics, the medical staff are well-trained, professional, friendly, and will attend to you in your language.
 Spanish facilities are state-of-the-art, well-equipped, and clean, and the Costa Blanca is no exception.

-5. Food and drink.
+5. Food and drinks at the Costa Blanca.

 Every day the international prestige of Spanish gastronomy continues to grow.
-We guarantee that you will enjoy healthy, imaginative and, above all, highly varied cuisine when you come to Spain.
-In fact, the Mediterranean diet Spain is famous for was recognized by the UNESCO for its cultural significance.
-They recognized, as we do, that the Mediterranean diet it goes beyond just the food it consists of.
+We guarantee that you will enjoy healthy, imaginative, and, above all, highly varied cuisine when you come to Spain.
+In fact, the Mediterranean diet Spain is famous for was recognized by UNESCO for its cultural significance.
+They recognized, as we do, that the Mediterranean diet goes beyond just the food it consists of.
 It’s the culture that Spain promotes around this diet: social interaction, respect for the environment and biodiversity, and preservation of traditional activities connected to local agriculture and fishing.

-6. Culture and people.
+6. Costa Blanca’s Culture and people.

 Spain is incredibly diverse in history and culture.
 We like to say that we have several countries in one!
-We even have 3 national languages apart from Spanish (Catalan, Gallego and Basque).
+We even have 3 national languages apart from Spanish (Catalan, Gallego, and Basque).
 As a result, the country has an outstanding multicultural heritage.
 And you can see it in all areas of Spanish social life, especially in the variety of fiestas or festivals around the country.

 Famous extravaganzas like the bull-running in Pamplona (San Fermín), Sevilla’s Semana Santa and Feria de Abril, Valencia’s Las Fallas, or the Moors and Christians festival in towns in the Costa Blanca are all well worth a visit.
-But each village, town and city has its own monthly schedule of saints’ days and feast days too.
+But each village, town, and city has its own monthly schedule of saints’ days and feast days too.
 And because they have specific significance to the local community, they are likely to be more meaningful and entertaining for you as well.

 Locals are always eager to share their culture and language with visitors.
 Don’t be surprised if you are invited to take part in the festivities!

-7. Family life.
+7. The Costa Blanca Family life.